jpmattern/seir-covid19/README.md

 - COVID-19 hospitalization, ICU, and death rates calculated based on the overall age demographics of Santa Cruz County
 - Not everyone who tests positive for COVID-19 goes to the hospital.
 - COVID-19 cases only die within the hospital.
 - Hospitalized COVID-19 patients have a shorter duration of their infectious period because they are less likely to expose other.
 However, they likely will shed live virus longer, especially if immuno-compromised.
 - Assumes social distancing lowers the contact rate by 60%.
 However, lifting the shelter in place orders could increase the contact rate anywhere from 0 to 20%.
 The model incorporates this during the time Shelter-In-Place was implemented on March 16th and then amended on May 1st.
 - The model does not account for spatial or network patterns.

+## Instruction for running the model

+The core of the model is written in [Stan](https://mc-stan.org/) and a [Jupyter notebook](https://jupyter.org/) is used for reading in data, running the model and visualizing its output.
+Installation instructions are provided [here](installation_instruction.ipynb).

+In order to provide a new dataset or change the model parameters, edit the begining of the notebook where each input parameter and the required data files are described in detail.

 ## Parameters of COVID-19 model for Santa Cruz